nickmerwin/node-coveralls/README.md

 ## Contributing

-I generally don't accept pull requests that are untested, or break the build, because I'd like to keep the quality high (this is a coverage tool after all!).
+I generally don't accept pull requests that are untested or break the build, because I'd like to keep the quality high (this is a coverage tool after all!).

 I also don't care for "soft-versioning" or "optimistic versioning" (dependencies that have ^, x, > in them, or anything other than numbers and dots).
-There have been too many problems with bad semantic versioning in dependencies, and I'd rather have a solid library than a bleeding edge one.
+There have been too many problems with bad semantic versioning in dependencies, and I'd rather have a solid library than a bleeding-edge one.

 [ci-image]: https://github.com/nickmerwin/node-coveralls/workflows/Tests/badge.svg